Skip to main content

 Section 6.
 Sunset and Transition

 Unless extended by Congressional reauthorization, the pilot program shall sunset six years after initial funding is appropriated, allowing one year for orderly program wrap up and participant transition.
-All data collected during the program shall be transmitted to Congress and used to determine the feasibility of Phase Two implementation in additional regions of the country.
+All data collected during the program shall be transmitted to Congress and used to determine the feasibility of Phase Two implementation in additional regions of the country, including construction of new hospitals where they are needed and acquisition of additional hospitals at risk of closing.

 Section 7.
 Definitions

-• "UPHP" means the Universal Pilot Health Plan established under this Act.
+"POHP" means the Public Option Health Plan established under this Act.

 Comments